PeteLeeds/Personal-Chart-Project/README.md

 # Personal Chart Project

 An Angular project which allows the user to input in their own Personal Charts, and see stats relating to their charts.
-The CSS is lacking, but the basic functionality is there!

 At the moment, it is possible to:
 - Upload charts (including multiple 'series' of charts)